 Cleaning dental bridges can be cumbersome.
 The spaces between the pontics (or false teeth) and the gum line tend to be areas where bacteria and particles of food can gather.
 Because of such, a specialized flossing technique for removal is required.
 If those spaces are not cleaned properly, patients can experience severe bad breath or halitosis.
-Today, Dr. James Fondriest, of Lake Forest Dental Arts in Lake Forest, IL shares a few facts about bad breath that stem from improper dental bridge care.
+Today, we share a few facts about bad breath and dental bridges that stem from improper care.

 #1: Halitosis and Bad Breath Are Synonymous